Heat Injury Compensation Claims

 How can heat injuries be prevented?

-Heat injuries are preventable with the right management, and the MoD has a duty of care to protect personnel by assessing risks properly and ensuring they are appropriately managed.
+Heat injuries are preventable with the right management, and the MoD has a duty of care to protect personnel by assessing risks properly and managing them appropriately.
 This includes ensuring that training and other exercises are carried out safely by:

 • Giving personnel the training and tools to recognise and protect themselves against injury

-• Ensuring duties are carried out in reasonable temperatures and conditions
+• Carrying out exercises in reasonable temperatures and conditions

-• Providing the right personal protective equipment (PPE), clothing and shelter
+• Providing the right personal protective equipment, clothing and shelter

 • Monitoring for the signs of heat injury and providing proper treatment